TechRZN-DNS/TechRZN-Blocklist-Collection/README.en.md

 ## 🛰️ Mission & Vision
 > **High-Performance Blocklists • Updated Daily • 100% Cleaned**

-Welcome to the **TechRZN Filter Hub**.
-This repository offers a highly optimized solution for **AdGuard Home, Pi-hole, and Technitium**.
+Welcome to the **TechRZN Filter-Hub**.
+This repository provides a highly efficient solution for **AdGuard Home, Pi-hole, and Technitium**.
 Through automated deduplication and an intelligent whitelist, we guarantee protection without "overblocking."

 ---

 ## ❤️ Support & Community
-If the **TechRZN Filter Hub** helps you make your network more secure, I would be happy about your support on Patreon!
+If the **TechRZN Filter-Hub** helps you secure your network, I would appreciate your support on Patreon!

 <p align="center">
   <a href="https://patreon.com/TechRZN">